Skip to main content

 My monograph India's New Independent Cinema: Rise of the Hybrid (Routledge Advances in Film Studies, 2016) and edited volume Indian Cinema Beyond Bollywood: The New Independent Cinema Revolution (Routledge, 2018) are the world’s first books on new Indian Indie cinema.
 Completing my book trilogy on the topic, Indian Indies: A Guide to New Independent Indian Cinema (with a foreword by Shabana Azmi) was published by Routledge in 2022.
 I have also co-edited the anthology South Asian Diasporic Cinema and Theatre: Re-visiting Screen and Stage in the New Millennium (Rawat Publications, 2017).

 I am actively engaged in film festival curation as Associate Director of the UK Asian Film Festival - London (UKAFF) and I founded the Edinburgh edition of the festival at the Filmhouse, in 2016.
-I have led initiatives such as the annual Emerging Curators Lab (ECL), International South Asian Film Festivals Conference in 2021 and delegate networking events as part of the BFI London Film Festival.
-I also directed the documentary film Movies, Memories, Magic (2018) as lead researcher on a Heritage Lottery-funded project – Memories Through Cinema, about British South Asian communities’ recollections of cinema and contributions to cultural heritage.
+I have led initiatives including the annual Emerging Curators Lab (ECL), International South Asian Film Festivals Conference in 2021, annual delegate networking event at the BFI London Film Festival, and the BFI Open Day: Creative Minds of Tomorrow industry workshop.
+I also directed the documentary film Movies, Memories, Magic (2018) as lead researcher on a Heritage Lottery-funded project – Memories Through Cinema, capturing British South Asian communities’ recollections of cinema and contributions to cultural heritage.

 Some of the themes from my academic and philosophical introspections spill over into music - I compose songs and play lead guitar with transglobal neo-progressive rock project -The Multitude.